mdoellerer/clean-architecture-ddd/README.md

 Now, you should also test the websites endpoint
 <br>http://localhost:8080/companies//websites

-This should also return an empty collection at first.
+(this should always return an empty collection, but no errors)

 ### Data Operations